epgmedia/thunderpress-calendar/wp-content/plugins/cleantalk-spam-protect/readme.txt

 = Translations =
 * Spain (es_ES) - thanks to Andrew Kurtis and <a href="http://www.webhostinghub.com/index-c.html">WebHostingHub</a>
+* Danish (da_DK)
 * Russian (ru_RU)

 == Screenshots ==
 1. Anti spam plugin settings.
-1. Android app main.
 1. Anti spam stopped spam bot at the CAPTCHA less registration form.
+The plugin provide explanation to visitor and websites about eache rejected comment/registration or contact message.
+1. Use anti spam analytics tool for each website in service Dashboard to have information about spam/legitimate statistics.
+1. Use anti spam log to control anti spam plugin.
+1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==
+= 4.11 2014-12-22 =
+  * Improved anti spam protection for custom contact/registration/subscribe forms.
+  * Improved anti spam protection for comments.
+  * Accelerated plugin speed for comments, regirstrations and contacts.
+  * Added translation to French.

+= 4.10 2014-12-10 =
+  * Improved anti spam protection for custom contact/registration/subscribe forms.
+  * Option 'Custom contact forms' enabled by default for new setups.
+  * Removed settings "Publish relevant comments", "Use encrypted (SSL) connection".
+  * Added translation to Danish (thank you for Mikkel at KreativJul.dk).

+= 4.9 2014-11-24 =
+  * Fixed anti spam test for Contact Form 7.

-= 4.9 2014-11-19 =
+= 4.8 2014-11-19 =
   * Improved anti spam protection for BuddyPress registrations and custom contact forms.

 = 4.7 2014-11-16 =